HedgeDocs/HedgeDocs.github.io/hedgedocs/guides/hedgehog-engine/blueblur/levels/importing-terrain.md

 Layers | Usage
 ------ |-------
-trans  | Used for translucent materials, as in, materials which are not 100% opaque but also not 100% transparent (ex. windows) punch  | Used for materials which have binary transparency (one part is 100% opaque, another is 100% transparent).
-Useful for most kinds of textures, like leaves or grass
+punch  | Used for materials which have binary transparency (one part is 100% opaque, another is 100% transparent).
+Useful for most kinds of textures, like leaves or grass trans  | Used for translucent materials, as in, materials which are not 100% opaque but also not 100% transparent (ex. windows)

 In order to specify a layer for a material, use the `@LYR` prefix, with the layer name between parenthesis after it.
 !!! info "Example"
     ![Transparent material example](assets/importing-terrain/transparent_material_example.png)

-You can then export your terrain as an FBX file.
+You can then export your terrain from Blender into an Assimp compatible format (FBX, DAE or OBJ work).

 #### Part 2 (Importing the Level to the Game)
 Download SonicGLvl, and run `bin/HedgehogConverter.exe`.
 Fill up the following entries:

 - Source 3D model files - Your terrain model files
 - Source textures directory - Directory containing the texture files of your terrain
-- Terrain output directory - Directory which will contain the converted terrain
+- Terrain output directory - Directory which will contain the converted terrain.

+Make sure that the folder has a name that matches the target stage you want to replace.
+For example, for Green Hill Modern, use the folder name `ghz200`.

 Be sure to also turn on the following options under "Materials":